Vinay18jan/Awesome-JavaScript-Interviews/Angular-Topics-Interview/README.md

 import {
   mySelector
 } from "../selectors/roles-selectors.selector";
   @select(mySelector)
   arrayListFromSelector$: Observable<Role[]>;
   arrayListFromSelector: Role[];
       this.arrayListFromSelector$
         .pipe(map(value => value))
         .subscribe(roles => {
           this.arrayListFromSelector = roles;
         })

-// And then in .html template passing to the Child as below
 <some-child-component
    [arrayListFromSelector]="arrayListFromSelector"
 ><some-child-component